septag/rizz/README.md

 [@septag](https://twitter.com/septagh)

 Rizz (ریز) is a tiny, multi-platform, and minimal game/app development framework, Written in C language.
-It's currently a work in progress, features and improvements will be added constantly.
+It's currently a work in progress, features and improvements will be added constantly to different platforms.

 ## Design Principles
 I'm not gonna waste time by rewriting the same stuff that others put it a lot better than me.